 - Lay out a frame of oysters around the outer rim of the mirror with the round edges facing out.

-- Create a second layer, tucked in between the first layer of oysters.
+- Create a second row tucking in oyster shells in between the first layer of oysters.
 It doesn’t matter if they sit all the way on the mirror as long has the bottoms are in contact with the frame.
-If your mirror is flat than you can secure them to the glass and frame.
+If your mirror is flat then you can secure them to the glass and frame.
 This will give you lovely scalloped layers.

 Keep a glass of ice water nearby for hot glue burns on your fingers.
 Works like a charm!
 (You can see I’m speaking from experience.)
 But please be careful!!

-Isn’t the texture amazing?
-It now hangs above my tall dresser.
+I decided to hang this beauty one the wall over our tall wood dresser.
 I styled it with Daphne to the right (every bust needs a name!) who is wearing some Hawaiian and jade beads.
 She needed to be a little taller to balance out the mirror so I propped her up on a couple of home decor books.
 The feminine vignette really balances out the more masculine chest.

-Here is the tutorial for the peonies and ranunculus tissue paper flowers that are in the bud vase!
+Check out how I made peonies and ranunculus tissue paper flowers that are in the bud vase!
 Another fun DIY you could try this summer.

-You might also enjoy these shell related DIYs!
+You might also enjoy these sea shell related DIYs!
 Perfect for those hot summer days you need to spend inside.